 Recently alleged PPP fraud cases and enforcement – examples

 - The owner of a Texas wedding planning company was charged with fraudulently seeking over $3 million in SBA PPP loans.
-In applying for the loans, Fahad Shah of Murphy, Texas, claimed he had 120 employees, when he had none.
-Shah received over $1.5 million in PPP loans, which he allegedly funneled into personal investments, home mortgage payments and the purchase of a Tesla.
+In applying for the loans, the company owner claimed he had 120 employees, when he had none.
+He received over $1.5 million in PPP loans, which he allegedly funneled into personal investments, home mortgage payments and the purchase of a Tesla.

 - A Houston funeral director was arrested and charged with fraudulently seeking over $13 million in PPP loans for a business that did not exist, falsifying his identity, misrepresenting the number of employees and payroll expenses, and submitting falsified tax and bank documentation.
 He received over $1.6 million of the $13 million for which he applied.